hcandela/MAPtools/README.md

 All contributions are welcome and appreciated!

 ## **License**
-MAPtools is distributed under the MIT License.
+MAPtools is distributed under the GPL v3.0 License.
 See LICENSE for more information.

 ## **Overview**
 MAPtools is a set of tools to facilitate the analysis of mapping-by-sequencing and QTL-seq studies.